Tokata Iron Eyes

-Tokata Iron Eyes (born 2003/2004) is a Native American activist and member of the Standing Rock Sioux tribe.
-Iron Eyes was a youth leader of "ReZpect our Water", a campaign against the proposed route of the Dakota Access Pipeline and also served on the board of a sustainable energy group called Indigenized Energy.
+Tokata Iron Eyes (born August 13, 2003) is a Native American activist and member of the Standing Rock Sioux tribe.
+Iron Eyes was a youth leader of "ReZpect our Water", a campaign against the proposed route of the Dakota Access Pipeline, and served on the board of a sustainable energy group called Indigenized Energy.
+Iron Eyes is also a singer and songwriter.